 What Can We Learn from Brown Butterflies?

-Because the brown butterfly is not flashy or outgoing, it serves as a reminder to stay humble and not let ego drive our actions.
+Because the brown butterfly is not flashy or outgoing, it reminds us to stay humble and not let ego drive our actions.
 We don’t always need to promote ourselves or win the approval of others.
-In fact, it can be a relief to fly beneath the radar and act without caring what someone else thinks.
+It can be a relief to fly beneath the radar and act without caring what someone else thinks.

 The Meaning of the Color Brown

-Brown is above all an earthy color, and can symbolize a sense of being grounded.
+Brown is, above all, an earthy color, and can symbolize a sense of being grounded.
 Brown reminds us to prioritize stability and authenticity if they are lacking in our lives.
-With the color in mind, perhaps you can also find a way to be more “down to earth” — to get in touch with your body and your environment.
+With the color in mind, perhaps you can also find a way to be more “down to earth” — to get in touch with your body and environment.
 It might be time to step away from the internet, take a walk, or do some gardening!

 Brown Butterflies in Cultural Myths